 There are approximately 1,900 cases of MPNs diagnosed every year.

 The three types of MPDs most frequently diagnosed are separate disorders which each affect blood cell levels in a different way.
-These three most frequently diagnosed types are:
+To learn more about the most frequently diagnosed types click on each of the names below.

 MPN Voice’s mission is to provide clear and accurate information and emotional support to everyone who has been diagnosed with a myeloproliferative neoplasm (MPN) and their families/friends.
 For further information, go to their website at mpnvoice.org.uk.